10. Susan Meyer (Teri Hatcher) from

 "Will & Grace"

 Once again, you know what you're getting into with a sitcom - wacky characters.
 I'm in the camp of people who love Jack.
 But I can understand where some people are coming from in hating him.
 He's played as a stereotype and a lot of the humor on "Will & Grace" comes from stereotyping.
 But once again, it's a sitcom.
 Almost every sitcom has some sort of stereotypical character.
 I don't see people up in arms over "Glee" reinforcing stereotypes of drama queens and gay characters, yet I know "Will & Grace" received plenty of criticism for this.
 The way I see it, it was a groundbreaking sitcom still held back by a time period of considerable homophobia.
 And while the characters were often stereotypes, they were also endearing, funny, heartwarming, and compassionate friends.
-Jack may have been a stereotype, but he was not a negative character by any means.
+Jack may have been a stereotype, but he was not a negative character by any means."Will & Grace"

 5. Violet Turner (Amy Brenneman) from